-Article 5 – Non-Discrimination
+Article 5: Non-Discrimination

-Section 1.
+5.1.
 Non-Discrimination.
 Neither the Employer nor the Union shall discriminate against any employee on the basis of race, creed, color, religion, sexual orientation, national origin, sex, gender identity or expression, disability, marital status, age, or covered veteran status; this includes discrimination in the form of sexual harassment.
 Bona fide occupational qualifications are not to be considered a violation of this section.

-Section 2.
+5.2.
 Complaints.
 A discrimination complaint may be filed with the University Complaint Investigation and Resolution Office.
 Employees may also file discrimination complaints with appropriate federal or state agencies.
 The parties agree to encourage the filing of discrimination complaints through the University Complaint Investigation and Resolution Office.

-Article 6 – Probationary Period
+Article 6: Probationary Period

 Courses taught as a Teaching Assistant, as a summer-only instructor, or as an hourly instructor do not count toward the Probationary Period.

-Section 2.
+6.2.
 Completion of the Probationary Period.

-2.1.
+6.2.1.
 During the quarter after the Extension Lecturer has taught the last class of the Probationary Period the Supervising Director shall call a Probation Completion Meeting to discuss the Extension Lecturer’s movement out of the Probationary Period.

-2.2.
+6.2.2.
 The Probation Completion Meeting shall include all applicable supervising directors and the Senior Director.
 The Senior Director will determine whether the Extension Lecturer will move out of the Probationary Period by examining the following:

-- Student evaluation reports from all classes;
+- Student evaluation reports from all classes

-- Supervisors’ observation reports from two classes;
+- Supervisors’ observation reports from two classes

-- Supervising directors’ input; and
+- Supervising directors’ input

-- Written peer support.
+- Written peer support

-2.3.
+6.2.3.
 Management shall make a good faith effort to deliver notification regarding the Probationary Period to the Extension Lecturer as soon as possible but no later than one week before the publication of the preliminary teaching schedule for the quarter following the Probation Completion Meeting in Section 2.1.

 If the recommendation is to move the Extension Lecturer out of the Probationary Period, the Senior Director shall inform the Extension Lecturer in writing (email acceptable).
 If the recommendation is to extend the Probationary Period, the Senior Director shall inform the Extension Lecturer about the extension and its length, the reasons for the extension, and any further requirements.
 The extension of the Probationary Period shall be from one (1) to three (3) quarters.
 The Extension Lecturer shall have the right to submit a statement in response/rebuttal in writing to the Supervising Director and the Senior Director.